suki-w/DA301_Assignment/README.md

 The following recommendations can be provided to Turtle Games for future growth:

+- Target customers with profile of mid to high spending plus mid to high remuneration to drive loyalty engagements
+- Review product portfolio on website, bring good products from online to offline and review products that generate negative sentiments
-Target customers with profile of mid to high spending plus mid to high remuneration to drive loyalty engagements Consider further investments on websites as customers review from there tend to be relatively more positive Investigate what has caused “disappointments” to customers in their purchase, as seen in majority of the negative customer reviews
+- Investigate what has caused “disappointments” to customers in their purchase, as seen in majority of the negative customer reviews
-Develop concerted sales strategies over platform DS, 3DS and Wii, as there can be synergistic impact on sales given their high level of correlation over sales of NA and EU
+- Develop concerted sales strategies over platform DS, 3DS and Wii, as there can be synergistic impact on sales given their high level of correlation over sales of NA and EU
-Review product offerings on platform PC as the platform carries a wide range of products yet generates limited sales EU Sales have slightly higher influence on Global Sales than NA Sales, sales efforts in EU should be prioritised
+- Review product offerings on platform PC as the platform carries a wide range of products yet generates limited sales
+- EU Sales have slightly higher influence on Global Sales than NA Sales, sales efforts in EU should be prioritised